-This recipe is simple enough to whip up for having scones on hand to grab as you’re running out the door to school or work, yet it’s elegant enough for a fancy brunch or special occasion.
+This Lavendar Scone recipe from our Cooking Fresh collection is simple to make for every day, but also elegant enough for a fancy brunch or special occasion.
 The final product has just a hint of lavender that pairs well with honey and a steaming cup of tea.

 And when I say “simple,” I mean it: This was so effortless that I didn’t even bother making a trip to the grocery store.
 Instead, I substituted lemon zest for orange zest and made buttermilk by adding fresh lemon juice to milk.
 Before I knew it, my kitchen was filled with a delicious lavender smell!